Ruthless9890/automation-tool/README.md

-# Twinmo: LinkedIn Web Scraping
+# Twinmo: Automated Job Data Collection

 ### Overview
 This project is designed to analyze job listings from LinkedIn for positions that require LabVIEW skills.
 The goal is to identify companies looking for LabVIEW expertise, which may indicate a need for test automation in their operations.
 This project targets consumer products and consumer electronics companies, excluding aerospace, defense, and semiconductor firms.